November 4, 2019

-While the frequency of checks varies widely, it is important that data be collected and then analyzed in real-time
+While the frequency of quality checks varies widely, it is important that data be collected and then analyzed in real-time

 .
 This helps provide instantaneous insight into how a machine is running and what is necessary to prevent quality issues.
 It’s the science to operators’ art, and it can mean the difference between profitably-manufactured items and a shift’s worth of products that gets tossed in the dumpster.